2014–2016 Croatian war veterans protest: The Protest

 In December 2014 a man was kicked out of the tent, after one of the protest leaders Ante Deur accused minister Matić of sending the provocateurs into their tent.
 On December 10, some three thousand war veterans marched through the streets of Zagreb, with signs of crosses on their clothes, by which " they wanted to appeal to the public for more effective measures of preventing the veterans suicide".

-During the presidential campaign in 2014 Croatian presidential elections, the protesters invited Croatian citizens that: "they shoudln't vote for one of the candidates at any cost" by which they meant left wing president Ivo Josipović.
-In January 2015.
-Ivo Josipović lost the presidential elections to a right-wing candidate Kolinda Grabar-Kitarović which was met with the celebrations in the form of blocking the traffic on the Savska street and fireworks.
+During the presidential campaign in 2014 Croatian presidential elections, the protesters invited Croatian citizens that: "they shouldn't vote for one of the candidates at any cost" by which they meant left wing president Ivo Josipović.
+In January 2015, Ivo Josipović lost the presidential elections to a right-wing candidate Kolinda Grabar-Kitarović which was met with the celebrations in the form of blocking the traffic on the Savska street and fireworks.
 Shortly afterwards, Kolinda came to the tent to visit the protesters.

 During following months several rallies and counter rallies were held: